Ned Rig 101: The Best Ned Rigging Tips On The Internet

 Another great feature of ned rigs is they can be fished anywhere.
 No matter the type of bottom you are bass fishing, neds will produce fish.
 A rocky bottom seems to be the most commonplace to use them.
 Bumping them along the rocks is guaranteed to attract fish to your rig.
 Another thing you often hear with ned fishermen is when the fish are shut down, fish a ned rig.
 Often times when the bass is not hitting on anything else you are throwing, they will hit a ned.
 This is what makes this finesse rig so popular.
 They are the go-to bass lure for tough conditions like cold winter water when the bass are shut down.

 Another thing an angler must consider when fishing a ned rig is the hook set.
 If you are using a light wire finesse hook then you must baby the hookset.
 Do not set the hook hard like your life depends on it.
 You will lose a monster bass every single time.
 Many of your hookups will come on the fall after casting your bait.
 Simply start reeling the retrieval in for hookup or use a sideways sweeping motion to set the hook.
 When finesse fishing you have to coax the bass in for the retrieval.
 Give a little and let him wear itself out while keeping constant pressure on the line to avoid a hook popping loose.
 There is nothing worse than having a monster bass hooked and it spits the lure.
-Make the ned your new favorite fishing technique and master it to become a better bass angler.
+Make the ned your new favorite power fishing technique and master it to become a better bass angler.

 There are several great techniques as for how you should be fishing a ned rig according to Ned Kehde:

-Ned rig bass fishing technique: swim and glide.
+Bass fishing technique: swim and glide.

 1) Swim, Glide, and Shake Technique: This is the perfect method for when fish are feeding more aggressively.
 This is the most common way to fish the traditional ned rigs.
 Cast out the rig, let it sink to the bottom, and simply retrieve it by reeling it in.
 I am sure you are wondering where the shaking comes into the method.
-According to the ned rig godfather, shake the rod when the bait is falling to the bottom.
+According to the finesse fishing godfather, shake the rod when the bait is falling to the bottom.
 This will give the bait more action in the water attracting more fish.
 When starting the retrieval shake the rod lightly to give the bottom bump more movement.

 Ned Rig Fishing Technique: Straight Swim